 Entry to the Diploma of Music is via a Bachelor of Music application and audition/portfolio submission.

-*Domestic students undertaking a recognised Year 12 qualification who are applying to the following course/s, will automatically be considered for an early unconditional offer through the Creative Arts Special Admission Scheme (CASAS):
+Domestic students* undertaking a recognised Year 12 qualification (such as the NSW Higher School Certificate) who are applying to one of the courses listed below will automatically be considered for an early unconditional offer through the Creative Arts Special Admission Scheme (CASAS):

 *Domestic student is an Australian or New Zealand citizen (including dual citizens), Australian permanent resident or a permanent Australian humanitarian visa holder.

-*Domestic students undertaking a recognised Year 12 qualification who are applying to the following course/s, will automatically be considered for an early unconditional offer through the Creative Arts Special Admission Scheme (CASAS):
+Domestic students* undertaking a recognised Year 12 qualification who are applying to one of the courses listed below will automatically be considered for an early unconditional offer through the Creative Arts Special Admission Scheme (CASAS):

 *Domestic student is an Australian or New Zealand citizen (including dual citizens), Australian permanent resident or a permanent Australian humanitarian visa holder.